dask/dask/docs/source/array-chunks.rst

    >>> x[100]
    ValueError: Array chunk sizes unknown

-This also happens when creating a Dask array from a Dask DataFrame:
+This can also happen when creating a Dask array from a Dask DataFrame:

 .. code-block:: python